-The origin of the health risk assessment can be traced all the way back to the late 1940s, when Dr. Lewis C. Robbins (link opens as PDF) began to document patients’ health hazards in an effort to not only treat disease but also prevent it.
-For the next 20 years the idea of a health hazard chart for physicians’ use progressed to a complete health risk assessment including a patient questionnaire, health risk computation, and feedback strategies.
+The origin of the HRA can be traced all the way back to the late 1940s when Dr. Lewis C. Robbins (link opens as PDF) began to document patients’ health hazards in an effort to not only treat disease but also prevent it.
+For the next 20 years, the idea of a health hazard chart for physicians’ use progressed to a complete HRA including a patient questionnaire, health risk computation, and feedback strategies.

-In 1979 our very own Dr. Don Hall (no relation to Jack Hall) created the first computerized health risk appraisal in the U.S. The following year the Centers for Disease Control and Prevention (CDC) released publicly available HRA software that included a self-administered survey to calculate adult health risk.
-This led to widespread use of health assessments in the workplace.
+The following year the Centers for Disease Control and Prevention (link opens as a PDF) released publicly available HRA software that included a self-administered survey to calculate adult health risk.
+This led to the widespread use of health assessments in the workplace.

-Essentially, these terms are synonymous, as they both collect and measure lifestyle factors and health risks.
+Essentially, the terms Health Risk Assessment and Health Appraisal are synonymous, as they both collect and measure lifestyle factors and health risks.
 Most wellness and population health managers use the terms health risk assessment and health risk appraisal interchangeably.
 Learn more on the Wellsource Blog.

-When David Kindig and Greg Stoddart first defined population health in 2003, they viewed it as “the health outcome of a group of individuals,including the distribution of such outcomes within the group.”
-Population health as practiced today encompasses community and healthcare entities and individuals working together to improve health outcomes of the populations they serve.
+Population health as practiced today encompasses community and healthcare entities and individuals working together to improve the health outcomes of the populations they serve.
 It has evolved from being primarily focused on the measurement of outcomes to now include an emphasis on comprehensive efforts, targeted outcomes, and collective responsibility.
 It includes the personal, social, economic, and environmental factors that influence the distribution of health outcomes, and the policies and interventions that affect those factors.

-Health risk assessments serve multiple purposes for workplace wellness.
+HRAs serve multiple purposes for workplace wellness.
 Simply taking the assessment increases the individual’s awareness of their habits and behaviors.
 This self-awareness can often lead to healthier habits.
-Some health risk assessments provide health education feedback and recommendations, helping motivate employees to make positive lifestyle changes.
+Some HRAs provide health education feedback and recommendations, helping motivate employees to make positive lifestyle changes.
 This ultimately increases productivity and decreases absenteeism, because people who eat healthy food and exercise regularly have higher job performance and are less absent from work than their peers who do not.

 Health risk assessments are also an important piece of a company’s wellness program for attracting new talent, as most job seekers today expect companies to have a robust, comprehensive wellness program.
 According to the 2018 Global Talent Trends survey, one in two employees wants to see a bigger focus on well-being at their company.
 This includes not only physical wellness but mental and financial wellness as well.